RotherOSS/otobo/README_DOCKER.md

 The image contains nginx along with an adapted config and the static files.

-`docker build  -t otobo_nginx -f scripts/docker/nginx.Dockerfile .`
+`docker build --tag otobo_nginx --file scripts/docker/nginx.Dockerfile .`

 ### Run the container separate from otobo web